 In response to the statement issued by the group, Jeff Perlee, CEO of Empire Racing, issued a statement of his own.

 “Empire Racing had been repeatedly assured that the involvement of key figures from NYRA, including trustee Charles Wait and Ed Lewi, created a conflict of interest that would preclude the group from endorsing a specific bidder,” the statement read.
 “In fact, the group denied our request for a meeting to discuss Empire’s plans for economic development in the Saratoga region because, they said, they did not want to appear to be favoring a particular bidder.
 We believed this.
 Today it looks like everyone was duped.
 A few weeks of taxpayer-funded success in Saratoga can’t make up for decades of financial mismanagement, bankruptcy, and failure at the top.”

-Concerned Citizens for Saratoga Racing issued “nine points” that have been largely adopted and endorsed by the four current bidders for the franchise and the Saratoga County Board of Supervisors.
+Concerned Citizens for Saratoga Racing issued “nine points” which have been largely adopted and endorsed by the four current bidders for the franchise and the Saratoga County Board of Supervisors.
 (See Aug.
-21, 2006 related article.).
+21, 2006 article for further information).